Pastor Maldonado: Attempts to return to Formula One or enter Indycar

-With the announcement of the retirement of Nico Rosberg following the conclusion of the 2016, Maldonado negotiated with Sauber Motorsport for a return to Formula One, with no agreement being reached.
+With the announcement of the retirement of Nico Rosberg following the conclusion of the 2016 championship, Maldonado negotiated with Sauber Motorsport for a return to Formula One, with no agreement being reached.

 Maldonado also negotiated with IndyCar team KV Racing Technology, with no agreement being reached, and the team being sold due to financial difficulties.

 World Endurance Championship and 24 Hours of Daytona

-2018-19
+2018–19

 On 21 March 2018, DragonSpeed confirmed that Pastor Maldonado would contest the entire "superseason" of the World Endurance Championship, in the LMP2 category with an Oreca 07, together with Roberto González, as well as Nathanaël Berthon in the first two rounds, and Anthony Davidson in the rest.
 They finished third in their category in the championship.

 Pastor also competed in the 2019 24 Hours of Daytona in the LMP2 category, also with DragonSpeed and alongside Roberto González, Sebastián Saavedra and Ryan Cullen.
 They finished first in their category.